-Southwark Disablement Association 10 Bradenham Close London SE17 2QB
+Southwark Disablement Association 10 Bradenham Close London SE17 2QB Tel: 020 7701 1391

-Appendix B - Consultation
+Appendix A - Consultation

-The Gambling Act requires that the following parties are consulted by Licensing Authorities:
+The Gambling Act requires that the following parties be consulted by Licensing Authorities:

-- The chief officer of police - One or more persons who appear to the authority represent the interests of persons carrying on gambling businesses in the authority's area - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005
+- The chief officer of the police; - One or more persons who appear to the authority represent the interests of persons carrying on gambling businesses in the authority's area; - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005.

-In preparing this Statement of Gambling Licensing Policy this authority
+In preparing this Statement of Gambling Licensing Policy this authority has:

-- Placed public notices in the local media and on the Council's web site advertising the opportunity to comment on the draft policy; - Wrote directly to all known potential licence applicants; - Wrote directly to all known tenants and residents organisations; - Wrote directly to all known gambling business representatives; - Wrote directly to all known community representative and other interest groups; - Wrote directly to all ward Councillors; and - · Provided information to each community Council.
+- Placed public notices in the local media and on the Council's website advertising the opportunity to comment on the draft policy; - Wrote directly to all known potential licence applicants. - Wrote directly to all known tenants and residents' organisations. - Wrote directly to all known gambling business representatives. - Wrote directly to all known community representatives and other interest groups. - Wrote directly to all ward Councillors; and - Provided information to each community council.

-Detail of the written submissions received and analysis of those submissions can be obtained from the licensing service.
+Details of the written submissions received, and analysis of those submissions can be obtained from the licensing service.